 About group supervision

-Sessions are facilitated by a trained supervisor with a maximum of 10 coaches per group.
-The format promotes peer-to-peer learning, builds community, and is structured to count toward both ICF credential renewal and EMCC continuing professional development.
+Sessions are facilitated by a trained supervisor with a maximum of 6 coaches per group.
+The format counts toward both ICF credential renewal and EMCC continuing professional development.

 What the programme includes